punto-pelota/MOOC_Python_Part1/README.md

 * presentations and leading events
 * promoting quality culture

 Why am I learning programming?
-Because I see opportunities in my current role for a more efficient work with data, to retreive them and see opportunities for the improvement of the current process.
+Because I would like to work with data in a more efficient way and automate repetitive tasks.
 As a data oriented person, I am interested in learning Python combining it with my passion for SQL.